Jorge-Lopes/agoric-components/akash-controller/work-in-progress/akash-controller_component.md

 #### waitForPendingDeposit

-After waiting for the pending deposit, which represents the completion of the deposit process, the waitForPendingDeposit function has two possible outcomes.
+After waiting for the pending deposit, which represents the completion of the deposit process, the waitForPendingDeposit function, called in the fundAkashAccount function described above, has two possible outcomes.
 If the deposit process is successful and the promise resolves, the function completes without any further action.
-If an error occurs during the deposit process and the promise is rejected, the function logs an error message and calls the exit() method on the controllerSeat.
+If an error occurs during the deposit process and the promise is rejected, the function logs an error message and calls the exit method on the controllerSeat.
 This action terminates the monitoring process and exits the contract.
 By awaiting the completion of the deposit, it guarantees that subsequent actions related to the deposit are executed only when the funds are confirmed on the blockchain.

 ```js